fyteclubplugin/fyteclub/README.md

-# FyteClub v4.0.0
+# FyteClub v4.1.0 (P2P Development)

-Share FFXIV mods with friends automatically.
-Now with change detection.
+Share FFXIV mods with friends automatically using peer-to-peer technology.

 ## What it does

-When you're near other players in FFXIV, it syncs your mods.
-One person hosts a server, everyone connects, mods get shared.
-The plugin detects when you change your mods and uploads them automatically.
+When you're near other players in FFXIV, it syncs your mods directly between players using WebRTC P2P connections.
+No servers needed - just create or join a syncshell with friends.
+The plugin detects when you change your mods and shares them automatically.

-## New in v4.0.0
+## New in v4.1.0 (P2P Architecture)

-- Automatic change detection: plugin watches for mod changes and uploads them
+- **Peer-to-peer connections**: No servers needed, direct WebRTC between friends
+- **Privacy-first**: Your home IP is never exposed to other players
+- **Syncshells**: Create private friend groups with invite codes
+- **Zero setup**: No port forwarding, no server hosting required
-- Smart uploading: only uploads when your mods actually change
+- **Automatic change detection**: Mods sync when you change them
-- Sync happens within 30 seconds of making changes
-- Fixed duplicate uploads on plugin restart
-- Better performance with optimized mod tracking

 ## Features

 - Works with Penumbra, Glamourer, CustomizePlus, SimpleHeels, Honorific
-- Automatic mod change detection and uploading
+- Automatic mod change detection and sharing
 - Detects nearby players (50m range)
-- Encrypted mod sharing
+- End-to-end encrypted mod sharing
-- Self-hosted servers (no central service)
+- Peer-to-peer connections (no servers)
-- Save multiple friend servers
+- Join multiple syncshells (friend groups)
-- Direct IP connections
+- WebRTC with NAT traversal
 - Manual sync button when you need it

 ## How to use

-1. Someone runs the server (see server setup below)
+1. Someone creates a syncshell and shares the invite code
-2. Everyone else connects to that server IP
+2. Everyone else joins using the invite code
-3. Play FFXIV together - mods sync automatically
+3. Play FFXIV together - mods sync automatically via P2P
-4. Each friend group can run their own server
+4. Each friend group has their own private syncshell

 ## Use cases

 - Share mods with friends without public uploads
 - Keep mod sharing private within your group
-- Control your own data with self-hosting
+- No server hosting or technical setup required
+- Your home IP stays private (WebRTC handles NAT)

 ## How it works

 ### Plugin (FFXIV)
 - Scans for nearby players (50m range)
-- Connects to friend servers via HTTP
+- Connects to friends via WebRTC P2P
 - Integrates with mod plugins (Penumbra, Glamourer, etc.)
 - Encrypts mod data before sending

-### Server (Self-hosted)
+### P2P Architecture
-- Node.js server with SQLite database
-- REST API for mod sharing
+- WebRTC data channels for direct communication
+- Syncshells use persistent membership tokens
+- NAT traversal via free STUN servers
-- Stores encrypted mod data
+- No central servers or data collection

 ## Installation

-### Plugin
+### Plugin (P2P Version)
 1. Install XIVLauncher and Dalamud
 2. Download FyteClub-Plugin.zip from releases
 3. Extract to `%APPDATA%\XIVLauncher\installedPlugins\FyteClub\latest\`
 4. Restart FFXIV
 5. Use `/fyteclub` command in-game

-### Server
+### No Server Required!
-1. Download FyteClub-Server.zip from releases
-2. Run the appropriate setup script:
-   - PC: `build-pc.bat`
-   - Raspberry Pi: `build-pi.sh`
-   - AWS: `build-aws.bat`
+The P2P version eliminates the need for server setup.
+Just install the plugin and join syncshells with friends.

 ## Requirements